ndom91/calendar-led-strip/README.md

 # Hometime Server

-A TypeScript server that visualizes work progress and calendar events on a WLED-controlled LED strip.
+> A TypeScript server that visualizes work progress and calendar events on a WLED-controlled LED strip.

+A typescript rewrite of this [hometime](https://github.com/veebch/hometime) project.
+Instead of runnign this on a Raspberry Pi Pico, for example, this node script is run on a server in your house and will update a WLED-controlled LED Strip via its API.

 ## Features